Thames, New Zealand: Steampunk

 Steampunk has been a community-supported festival in Thames since 2015.

 Local government

 The area was initially controlled by the Auckland Provincial Council.
 In late 1871, a public meeting in Grahamstown resolved:

 That in the opinion of the meeting it is desirable that a Municipal Corporation should be established for the Thames.

 This resulted in the forming of a Thames Municipality Committee in early 1872.
 The Borough of Thames was gazetted in November 1873.
 The first Borough Council was elected in March 1874.
 As was practice at the time, the councillors voted one from their midst to be the mayor.
 William Davies was the only person proposed and voted into the role unanimously in April 1874.

 During the 1870s, Governor George Grey represented Thames in the New Zealand Parliament.

 In total, there were 24 Mayors of Thames Borough.
 In 1975, Thames Borough amalgamated with Coromandel County, out of which Thames-Coromandel District arose.
-Hence, the role was succeeded by that of the Mayor of Thames-Coromandel.